 - Benefit Formula.
-The LG&E Retirement Plan provides benefits based on a formula that takes into account the executive's average monthly earnings and years of service.
+The LG&E Pension Plan provides benefits based on a formula that takes into account the executive's average monthly earnings and years of service.
 Benefits for eligible employees are determined as the greater of (1) 1.58% of average monthly earnings plus 0.40% of average monthly earnings in excess of "covered compensation" multiplied by years of credited service (up to a maximum of 30 years) and (2) 1.68% of average monthly earnings multiplied by years of credited service (up to a maximum of 30 years).
 The "average monthly earnings" is the average of the highest five consecutive years of monthly earnings prior to termination of employment.
 "Monthly earnings" is defined as total compensation as indicated on Form W-2 including deferrals to a 401(k) plan, but excluding any earnings from the exercise of stock options, limited to the IRS-prescribed limit applicable to tax-qualified plans, divided by 12.
-"Covered compensation" is 1/12th of the average of the Social Security Wage Base for the 35-year period ending with the year of a participant's social security wage Base of the current year. - Form of Benefit.
+"Covered compensation" is 1/12th of the average of the Social Security Wage Base for the 35-year period ending with the year of a participant's social security retirement age.
+The Social Security Wage Base for future years is assumed to be equal to the Social Security Wage Base of the current year. - Form of Benefit.
 The benefit an employee earns is payable starting at retirement on a monthly basis for life.
 Benefits are calculated on the basis of the life annuity form of pension with a normal retirement age of 65.
 Early retirement occurs at the earlier of age 55 or 30 years of service.
 Effective January 1, 2015, there is no early retirement reduction after attainment of age 60.
 As a result, prior to age 60, benefits are reduced.
-Employees vest in the LG&E Retirement Plan after five years of service.
-Benefits under the LG&E Retirement Plan are subject to the limitations imposed under Section 415 of the Internal Revenue Code.
+Employees vest in the LG&E Pension Plan after five years of service.
+Benefits under the LG&E Pension Plan are subject to the limitations imposed under Section 415 of the Internal Revenue Code.